Type-IA variations: questions and answers

 - a brief description of the proposed editorial changes and a justification as to why they are considered ‘editorial’ (i.e. why they should not trigger a specific variation);

 - a declaration confirming that the changes proposed as editorial do not change the content of the concerned part(s) of the dossier beyond the scope of the variation within which the editorial changes are being submitted;

 - confirmation that all relevant parts of the dossier have been updated accordingly and are included within the variation package.

 Any changes proposed by the applicants as editorial will be carefully considered by the Agency at time of submission and may be subject to further assessment at the same time as the variation.
 Proposed editorial changes that cannot be accepted as such will be rejected.
-In case of doubt, applicants can contact the Agency in advance of the planned submission using email@example.com.
+In case of doubt, applicants can contact email@example.com in advance of the planned submission.

 Editorial changes in Part 2 (quality)

 The following may be considered as examples of editorial changes to Part 2: adding headers for ease of use, reordering of existing information without changing the meaning, alignment of information among/within the sections provided the correct reference that had been previously agreed can be demonstrated (e.g. alignment of information in flow charts to process description), punctuation changes and grammar/orthographic corrections that do not alter the meaning of the text.

 Examples of changes that cannot be considered editorial: removal of specification parameters or manufacturing description, update of information to bring the dossier content in line with the current manufacturing process, etc.